Object Expiration

 Here's a short video that demonstrates how to specify expiration rules for a bucket:

-You can configure expiration rules for objects in the bucket using AWS the CLI.
-Below are some examples of how you can configure the expiration rules.
+You can configure expiration rules for objects in the bucket using the AWS CLI.
+Below are some examples.

-Here's an example of a bucket lifecycle configuration that expires objects after 30 days.
+Here's an example of a bucket lifecycle configuration that expires every object in the bucket after 30 days.

 {